alexieyizhe/uni-notes/2A/STAT 231/Notes/section_3-0_PPDAC.md

    > You don't have to reshape the description with your own words; precision matters more so you can reuse the wording in the original article if it answers the question.

-9. Give a possible source of sample error for this study based on the information you have stated in 8) and the fact that there are more that ten thousand students in Grades 7 to 9 in the provinces of New Brunswick, Nova Scotia and Prince Edward Island.
+9. Give a possible source of sample error for this study based on the information you have stated in 8).

 10. What type of numerical summary is the number 2.7 mentioned in the article?